skypjack/entt/README.md

 * And **much more**!
 Check out the [**wiki**](https://github.com/skypjack/entt/wiki).

-Consider it a work in progress.
-The whole API is also fully documented in-code for those who are brave enough to read it.
+Consider this list a work in progress as well as the project.
+The whole API is fully documented in-code for those who are brave enough to read it.

-Currently, `EnTT` is tested on Linux, Microsoft Windows and OS X. It has proven to work also on both Android and iOS.<br/>
+Currently, `EnTT` is tested on Linux, Microsoft Windows and OSX.
+It has proven to work also on both Android and iOS.<br/>
-Most likely it will not be problematic on other systems as well, but has not been sufficiently tested so far.
+Most likely it won't be problematic on other systems as well, but it hasn't been sufficiently tested so far.

 ## Code Example